 PA Cost of Attendance

 It is the goal of the GW SMHS Financial Aid Office to provide you with the information necessary to make good choices in financing your Physician Assistant or Physician Assistant/Master of Public Health education.
-Our office offers a number of programs to assist you in financing your education, including: institutional gift aid scholarships, as well as participating in Federal Direct Loans and assisting students in obtaining private loans.
-GW SMHS Financial Aid will only certify loans to the total cost of attendance (COA) less any institutional aid, outside scholarships or other outside resources (e.g. AmeriCorps Segal Awards).
+Our office offers a number of programs to assist you in financing your education, including: institutional gift aid scholarships, participation in Federal Direct Loan programs, and assistance with obtaining private loans.
+GW SMHS Financial Aid will only certify loans to the total Cost of Attendance (COA) less any institutional aid, outside scholarships or other outside resources (e.g. AmeriCorps Segal Awards).
 Costs that may affect the COA are listed below the tables included in each listed cost of attendance below.

-Financial aid budgets are intended as a guide to reflect a student's AVERAGE cost of attendance; they do not imply the availability of financial aid funds.
+Financial aid budgets are intended as a guide to reflect a student's AVERAGE Cost of Attendance; they do not imply the availability of financial aid funds.
 Please note that tuition rates and total COA figures are subject to change at any time.
-Some figures do not represent actual costs, they only serve as a general framework for your personal budget.
-If you intend to borrow loans to fund the full cost of attendance each year, you may incur considerable debt that may have adverse credit consequences in the future.
+Some figures do not represent actual costs, they only serve as a general framework for a student's personal budget.
+If students intend to borrow loans to fund the full cost of attendance each year, they may incur considerable debt that may have adverse credit consequences in the future.
 Therefore, students are strongly encouraged to be mindful of their spending and to try to live below the budget.
 If you spend more in one budget category, you may need to spend less in another.

 Start Date 05/18/2026 06/02/2026 05/18/2026